kellencataldo/c_objects/tutorials/0_introduction/1_function_pointers.md

  There is an obvious issue here, which is the fact that this function will not have an idea what type it is working.
-Therefore will not compile as pointer arithmetic on a void pointer in C without casting it is illegal.
+Therefore will not compile as pointer arithmetic on a void pointer in C, without casting, is illegal.
  However, like map in python, it would be nice if this function could work with all sorts of data types.

- Another more subtle, but related issue, is that incremented by int will not work for all types, such as a list of chars.
+ Another more subtle, but related issue, is that incremented by int will not work for all types, such as a list of chars because every increment of int i is four characters long.

  The solution is to also add the size of the data, in bytes, to the arguments.
-Therefore, we can simply cast the void pointer as a char pointer (since this is the shorted possible data size) and then perform pointer arithmetic by incrementing by the data size.
+Therefore, we can simply cast the void pointer as a char pointer (since this is the shortest possible data size) and then perform pointer arithmetic by incrementing by the data size.
 Here is our final function.

  ```